Watson's Hotel: History

 John Hudson Watson was born in 1818 in Castle Carrock, England to a farming family, but moved to London in the 1840s and established a drapery business.
 Arriving with his brother and two sons in Bombay in 1853, they developed a successful drapery business.
 Buying plots 11 & 12 at the first auction of newly created Esplanade sites in August 1864, his original plan for the building was to use it as additional office and showroom for his thriving business nearby, but by late 1865 the plans had evolved into a luxury hotel, and he started to begin to ship prefabricated cast iron components from England as early as October 1865.
 According to the text on a painting commissioned by Watson's son in c1901 that now hangs at the Watson Institute in Castle Carrock, all elements including the cast iron, brick, stone and tiles, were imported.
 The hotel was built between 1867 and 1869, but interior work meant it did not finally open until 4 February 1871.
 By then, Watson had returned to England, where he died in May 1871, leaving his son John Watson Jr, to manage the hotel and drapery business.
 The original design, as displayed on the painting in the Watson Institute, included plans for traditional European mansard roof, however it was built as a simplified flat roofed form.
-The hotel as an exclusive Europeans-only business, and it was one of the most renowned hotels in the city in its day.
+The hotel was an exclusive Europeans-only business, and it was one of the most renowned hotels in the city in its day.
 The five-storied structure housed 130 guest rooms, as well as a lobby, restaurant and a bar at the ground level.
 The hotel also had a 30 × 9 m atrium, originally used as a ballroom, with a glass skylight.
 At its peak, Watson's hotel employed English waitresses in its restaurant and ballroom, inspiring a common joke at the time: "If only Watson had imported the English weather as well."